samhiatt/mlnd_capstone_project/capstone_proposal.md

 ### Project Design

-First, analyze avilable data in the chosen datasets, looking at the distributions of represented classes and the length of each audio file.
+First, analyze the chosen datasets looking at the distributions of represented classes and the length of each audio file.
+Create sonograms and analyze statistics.

-Next, review the approach taken for chopping up the audio files and creating the training and test datasets in [Edoardo Ferrante's kaggle kernel](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb).
+Next, review the approach taken for chopping up the audio files and creating the training and test datasets in [Edoardo Ferrante's Kaggle kernel](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb).
 Determine if the implemented data partitioning strategy was appropriate.
 Could the classifier be picking up on environmental artifacts present in an individual recording, presenting data leakage?
 If appropriate, readdress partitioning strategy.

 Attempt to replicate the results of [Edoardo Ferrante's benchmark model](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb) then train and evaluate the following classifiers and compare to [Edoardo Ferrante's results](https://www.kaggle.com/fleanend/bird-visualisation-and-classification):
+* Naive Bayes Classifier, use this as a benchmark.
 * Logistic Regression
 * Random Forest Classifier
 * MLP Classifier

+Implement this same workflow on the Zebra Finch dataset to create a classifier that labels clips by call type.

-Now try to improve on this result by implementing a CNN-based classifier.
+Now try to improve on these results by implementing a CNN-based classifier.
 Try several different configurations of CNNs.
 Try networks that only apply convolution and max pooling along the temporal dimension.
+Produce a confusion matrix to see which classes are most difficult to distinguish.

-Evaluate results of best-performing model against the test dataset and compare to benchmarks.
+Evaluate the best-performing models against the benchmarks and summarize the results of each classifier.

-Implement this same workflow on the Zebra Finch dataset, except labeling the clips by call type.

-Compare the performance of benchmark classifiers vs CNN-based classifiers and summarize results.

 ## References